CCGS Earl Grey: Design and description

 The ship is powered by four Deutz 4SA 9-cylinder diesel-electric engines driving two controllable pitch propellers that create 8836 hp.
 This gives the vessel a maximum speed of 15 kn.
 The vessel has a capacity of 634 m3 of diesel fuel that gives Earl Grey a range of 18000 nmi at 11 kn and the vessel can stay at sea for up to 58 days.
 The ship is equipped with one Caterpillar 3306 emergency generator.

 The vessel is equipped with two Racal Decca navigational radars using the I band.
 Earl Grey is a light icebreaker and has an ice class of Arctic Class 2, which certifies that the ship has the capability to break ice up to 2 ft thick.
 The vessel has a complement of 24, with 9 officers and 15 crew.

+In 2023, the vessel received an upgraded wastewater treatment system to filter suspended solids and heavy metals.

 Career

 Ordered in 1983, the ship was constructed by Pictou Shipyard Ltd at their yard in Pictou, Nova Scotia with the yard number 218.
 The vessel was completed on 30 May 1986.
 The vessel is registered in Ottawa, Ontario and home ported at Charlottetown, Prince Edward Island.